 We all know that person who’s prone to a victim mentality.
 If anything goes sideways in their world, they instinctually divert to woe-is-me-isms, pointing fingers, or any behavior that helps them seek pity.
 A victim mentality is marked by a general sense that the unhappiness one feels or the circumstances one endures are completely the fault of others.
 Those who play the victim deflect blame and responsibility.
-It’s a serious problem and it can lead to serious problems in a marriage.
+It’s an issue that can lead to serious problems in a marriage.

 Those who possess a victim mentality will often offer excuses for their actions, insisting that it’s always someone else’s fault, or use passive aggression as a means of wearing others down until they get their way.
 In addition, someone who is in a relationship with a person prone to victim mentality will often find themselves doing tasks for them, taking care of them, constantly building them up, and, often, avoiding subjects that might upset them in any way.
 While victim mentality can often be the result of Coping with the near-constant flow of negative energy, and coping with it can be exhausting and trying.
 In order to begin to try and deal with someone who is a victim, you have to be able to spot the signs.

 “Signs of victimhood include a great deal of worrying aloud and complaining, rejecting guidance or advice, harping on the same problems repeatedly without solving them, and engaging with you in such a way as to give you the impression or hope that they wish to hear what you have to say or change,” says Karen R. Koenig, a psychotherapist, blogger and author of seven books.
 “A tip off for therapists that someone has a victim mindset is that they’re working very hard — harder than the client — to engage or change them, and that they feel victimized themselves by clients acting as if they want help then pushing it away.”